alexa/alexa-smart-screen-sdk/modules/GUI/config/SmartScreenSDKConfig.md

 The [default config](SmartScreenSDKConfig.json) file is a reference implementation of the SmartScreenSDK and GUI App for a TV type device that displays both fullscreen and lower third visual responses.

-There are addtional sample device configurations for the GUI in the /guiConfigSamples:
+There are additional sample device configurations for the GUI in the /guiConfigSamples:
 * [TV Fullscreen + Side Panel](guiConfigSamples/GuiConfigSample_TvOverlayPortrait.json)
 * [TV Fullscreen Only](guiConfigSamples/GuiConfigSample_TvFullscreen.json)
 * [Smart Screen Landscape](guiConfigSamples/GuiConfigSample_SmartScreenLargeLandscape.json)